sparkflows/sparkflows-docs/docs/tutorials/analytics/nyc-taxidata-annalysis.rst

 NYC Taxidata Analysis
 ======================

 This workflow reads in a sample dataset.
-It then analyses average speed of taxis at each hour with sample data and prints the results.
+It then analyses the average speed of the taxis per hour with the sample data and prints the results.

 Workflow
 -------

-Below is the workflow.
-It does the following:
+The below workflow:

 * Reads data from a dataset.
-* Extracts hour from pickup time.
+* Extracts the hour from the pickup time.
 * Calculates the speed per hour.
 * Calculates the average speed per hour.
-* Prints the results.
+* Prints the result.
-* Sort data by column.
+* Sorts the data by column.
-* Displays average speed per hour on chart.
+* Displays the average speed per hour on the chart.

 .. figure:: ../../_assets/tutorials/analytics/nyc-taxidata-annalysis/1.png
    :alt: NYC Taxidata Annalysis